TheDaemoness/IceAndShadow3/src/main/scala/README.md

 Two or more adjacent capital letters at the start of a class/file name are indicative of a type name prefix.
 If necessary, abbreviations that would otherwise be capitalized will be camelcased to ensure this (e.g. NBT -> Nbt).

+Note that these are more guidelines than hard rules.

 ### "A" - Adapter
 Always written in Java.
 Takes IaS3 objects (or their data) and exposes a Minecraft-compatible (or Forge-compatible) interface to them.

 Used for Blocks, Items, Entities, and virtually everything that needs to go in a Registry.

-Should be defined exclusively in `mod.iceandshadow3.compat`.

 ### "B" - Base
 A class intended to be subtyped.
 Usually abstract, *never* a leaf in the inheritance tree (`sealed` without any other classes in the same file extending it, or `final`).

-### "C" - Compatibility/Condom
+### "CNV" - Conversions
 Always written in Scala.
-Takes Minecraft objects (or their data) and exposes an IaS3-controlled interface to them.

-Usually exposes the objects it's hiding with `protected[compat]` or `private[compat]` visibility, sometimes narrower.

-Typically constructed inside adapters to pass on to IaS objects.

-Should be defined exclusively in `mod.iceandshadow3.compat`.
+A non-package object that contains implicit conversions.

 ### 'E' - Enumeration
 Java: a `public enum`.
 Woop.

-Scala: a sealed class with a companion object that contains case objects that subtype the sealed class.
+Scala: a sealed class with a companion object that contains `case object`s that subtype the sealed class.

 ### 'I' - Interface
 Java: an `interface`.
 Note that IaS3's Java portions are in Java 8.

-Scala: an unsealed `trait` that contains only public non-final `def`s.
+Scala: an unsealed `trait` that could be losslessly translated to a Java 8 interface.

 ### "S" - Singleton/Static
-Java: a singleton OR a class whose only purpose is to group together static methods.
+Java: a singleton OR a class whose only purpose is to group together static methods or constants.

-Scala: a non-package non-companion `object`.
+Scala: a non-package non-companion `object` that contains no implicit conversions.

-Not present on any of the classes in `mod.iceandshadow3` in specific, where it would be redundant.

 ### "T" - Trait
 Always written in Scala.
 A trait that does NOT fit the criteria for the `I` prefix.
 Often a mixin.

+### "W" - Wrapper
+Formerly prefixed with "C".
+Always written in Scala.
+Takes Minecraft objects (or their data) and exposes an IaS3-controlled interface to them.

+Usually exposes the objects it's hiding with `protected[compat]` or `private[compat]` visibility, sometimes narrower.

+Typically constructed inside adapters to pass on to IaS objects.
+These should be mostly safe to use throughout IaS3's codebase, barring a handful of forbidden methods.